Tioconazole is an antifungal treatment for fungal infections of the fingernails and toenails.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Trosyl® Nail Solution; Pfizer Limited, The electronic Medicine Compendium.
-Dated August 2009.
+Manufacturer's PIL, Trosyl® 283 mg/ml Nail Solution; Pfizer Limited, The electronic Medicine Compendium.
+Dated June 2013.